Dynamsoft/capture-vision-react-native-samples/README.md

         (async () => {
             // Initialize the license so that you can use full feature of the Barcode Reader module. try {
-                await DynamsoftBarcodeReader.initLicense("DLS2eyJvcmdhbml6YXRpb25JRCI6IjIwMDAwMSJ9")
+                await DynamsoftBarcodeReader.initLicense("DLS2eyJvcmdhbml6YXRpb25JRCI6IjIwMDAwMSJ9");
             } catch (e) {
                 console.log(e);
             }
             // Create a barcode reader instance.
             this.reader = await DynamsoftBarcodeReader.createInstance();
-            // Enable video barcode scanning.
-            // If the camera is opened, the barcode reader will start the barcode decoding thread when you triggered the startScanning.
-            // The barcode reader will scan the barcodes continuously before you trigger stopScanning. await this.reader.startScanning();

             // Add a result listener.
 The result listener will handle callback when barcode result is returned. this.reader.addResultListener((results) => {
                 // Update the newly detected barcode results to the state. this.setState({results});
             });

+            // Enable video barcode scanning.
+            // If the camera is opened, the barcode reader will start the barcode decoding thread when you triggered the startScanning.
+            // The barcode reader will scan the barcodes continuously before you trigger stopScanning. this.reader.startScanning();
         })();
     }
     ...